MichaelDBA/pgbouncer_pkg/README.md

 * pgbouncer PG role is already created.

 # Instructions
-Download 2 files to the PostgreSQL cluster's extension directory:
+Download 2 files to the PostgreSQL cluster's extension directory.
+NOTE: the owner of these files must be **root**.
 * pgbouncer_pkg.control
 * pgbouncer_pkg--1.16.0.sql